Best Tokyo Disney Hotels for Families (2025 Guide)

 • Partner Hotels / Shiomi Business Hotels → Budget travelers, or when you only need a clean place to sleep.

-2. Disney Hotels (Official Disney-Owned)
+2. Tokyo Disney Hotels (Official Disney-Owned)

 Note: There is also the Tokyo Disney Celebration Hotel.
 However, because its location is less convenient and not ideal for families with young children, and since we haven’t stayed there ourselves, we decided to exclude it from this guide.
 For official details, please refer directly to the Disney website.